Civil Rights For All

 That was only the first step.
 Still frustrated that children with disabilities weren't accepted in public schools, these parents authored and won approval of civil rights legislation that opened the doors of Washington State schools to all children—with no exceptions.
 The Education for All Act was the first such law in the nation and served as the model for federal legislation.

 The spirit of advocacy and innovation that gave rise to our organization has continued to influence our development.
-Now over 45 years later, Northwest Center has grown to become the largest community service organization serving children and adults of all abilities in the Pacific Northwest.
+Now, 50 years later, Northwest Center has grown to become the largest community service organization serving children and adults of all abilities in the Pacific Northwest.